 This isn't specifically for retouching; you want to clean up lighting and other essential things in photos.
 Don't just take pictures and send everyone with no modifications to customers.

 Your work will be shown to people, and poor-quality work will not get you any referrals.

 Adobe offers photo and video editing software online; this could cost you $70 each month but is well worth it.
 You can get free options such as Pixlr if you prefer.

 A tripod for still photos is a cheap item and extremely helpful for steady shots.
-You can buy one of Amazon for as little as $20.
+You can buy one on Amazon for as little as $20.

 Photo Lenses: Having a vast range of lenses can be helpful, especially if you're doing a variety of different types of photography.
 However, these can be costly, and you may not need them initially.

-Lighting equipment can be necessary, especially when doing indoor photography or even still shots outside to help with glare.
+Lighting equipment: This can be necessary, especially when doing indoor photography or even still shots outside to help with glare.